mikhdm/mikhdm.github.io/resume.md

 *Amsterdam, Netherlands, June 2024 – Present*

-- Refactored and standardized the internal microservice framework, enhancing maintainability and reliability across all dependent services.
+- Refactored and standardized an internal microservice framework, significantly improving system reliability and making it easier for the team to contribute effectively;
-- Built reusable libraries and upgraded all team-managed microservices, reducing technical debt and ensuring alignment with company standards.
+- Delivered reusable configuration and logging libraries that standardized operations across 10+ critical microservices and reduced deployment errors and technical debt.

 ### Textkernel B.V. — Python Engineer